Sandakphu Singalila Trek 9 Days

 In general, Sandakphu Trek is quite versatile especially for private trip, as it can maneuvered in different versions – for instance it can done using conventional route, also using classic Land Rover vehicle for certain section of area to cover time.
 Below is sample outline itinerary, starting in reverse, using vehicle to cover distance and solely trek oriented specifically for those who have less time.

-Day 1: Arrive in Bagdogra and transfer to Darjeeling – sightseeing.
+Day 1: Arrive in Bagdogra and transfer to Darjeeling.

-Day 6: Hike downhill till Kalipokri hamlet for 2hours, then drive till Chitre in Land Rover.
-After, change into regular vehicle and drive to Siliguri.
+Day 7: Hike downhill till Kalipokri for 2hours, then drive till Chitre in Land Rover.
+On arrival transfer to regular vehicle and drive to Siliguri.

 Even for the beginner, doing the trek in reverse shouldn’t pose any acclimatisation and altitude related issues as this itinerary gradually builds up for the summit – Sandakphu (3636m).